Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 Coming soon:
 - **CLI**: Command line interface to tune radio input, PID coefficient and filters.
 - **Crash Recovery**: Freefal detection and recover from it.
+- **FFT and Notch filters**: Run a FFT in real time to detect noise frequency and precisely cut it with Notch filters.

 ## Architecture Diagram